RANIBIZUMAB

 RANIBIZUMAB belongs to the group of medicines called anti-neovascularisation agents used to treat eye diseases causing vision impairment, such as neovascular (wet) age-related macular degeneration, macular oedema following retinal vein occlusion, diabetic macular oedema, proliferative diabetic retinopathy, and choroidal neovascularization.
 It is also used to treat retinopathy of prematurity in babies born prematurely.

-RANIBIZUMAB contains Ranibizumab, a vascular endothelial growth factor A (VEGF-A) antagonist, which binds to VEGF-A (a protein which causes abnormal blood vessel growth and swelling, leading to vision impairment) present in the eyes, blocks its action and prevents abnormal growth and swelling.
-It helps stabilise and improve your vision.
+RANIBIZUMAB contains Ranibizumab, a vascular endothelial growth factor A (VEGF-A) antagonist.
+It binds to VEGF-A (a protein that causes abnormal blood vessel growth and swelling, leading to vision impairment) present in the eyes, blocks its action, and prevents abnormal growth and swelling.
+It helps stabilise and improve vision.

 In some cases, RANIBIZUMAB may cause side effects such as eye pain, inflammation, retinal bleeding, dry eye, eye irritation, and redness or itching of the eye.
 Most of these side effects may not require medical attention and resolve over time.
 However, you are advised to talk to the doctor if any of the side effects persist or worsen.